ResQ-HackMIT/ResQ-Server/README.md

 - `/auth/firstresponder`
 - `/location`

-1. For `/auth/update-user` a valid user object, whose name is already in the database, is expected.
-The values will be updated.
-And the success of the operation returned.
+1. `/api/auth/user` is used to create a new user object.
+It accepts a valid JSON user and returns the success of the creation.

     Expected request:
     ```json